 To use the pen tool, select the pen tool and mark an anchor point on the edge of your product.
 The idea is to work your way around the product, creating what’s called a ‘clipping path’ until you get to the first point and complete the path.

 If you’re new to the pen tool, you’ll quickly realize that the tricky part is when the edge of the product isn’t straight.
 If you click and hold, you’ll see these two funny lines with dots at the end appear; these are called ‘bezier handles’ and can be used to manipulate the curve of the line.
 You’ll have to play around with the pen tool yourself to get the hang of how they work.

 Once you’ve completed the path, click ‘Selection’ at the top and hit enter.
 You’ll see that the product has been selected.

-Swap to the selection tool, right-click the selected area, and click ‘Layer via Cut’, which will separate the background and product onto two separate layers.
+Swap to the selection tool, right-click the selected area and click ‘Layer via Cut’, which will separate the background and product onto two separate layers.
 Delete the background layer and you’ll have the product on a transparent background (represented by grey and white checkers).
 If you’d like a white background, simply add a new layer and fill it in with white.

 Although the results are amazing, unfortunately, background removal does take time and it is quite a fiddly process, particularly when it comes to more intricate and detailed products such as jewelry.
 It’s a good idea to outsourcing the editing so that you (or your graphic designer) can spend time on more growth related tasks.